digitalocean/terraform-provider-digitalocean/website/docs/r/cdn.html.markdown

 * `endpoint` - The fully qualified domain name (FQDN) from which the CDN-backed content is served.
 * `created_at` - The date and time when the CDN Endpoint was created.
 * `ttl` - The time to live for the CDN Endpoint, in seconds.
+* `certificate_name`- The unique name of a DigitalOcean managed TLS certificate used for SSL when a custom subdomain is provided.
 * `certificate_id`- The ID of a DigitalOcean managed TLS certificate used for SSL when a custom subdomain is provided.
 * `custom_domain` - The fully qualified domain name (FQDN) of the custom subdomain used with the CDN Endpoint.